baragaun/bg-node-client/README.md

 ## Making Changes

-When you are working on this package and you want your changes to show up in the project that is consuming this package follow these steps:
+When you are working on this package, and you want your changes to show up in the project that is consuming this package follow these steps:

 1. After editing the sources, build the package: `pnpm run build`